BlondeBurrito/plotrs/README.md

 [![MIT/Apache 2.0](https://img.shields.io/badge/license-MIT%2FApache-blue.svg)](./LICENSE)
 [![Crates.io](https://img.shields.io/crates/d/plotrs.svg)](https://crates.io/crates/plotrs)

-todo: quadrant examples
-todo: add error bars to scatter full as the showcase example in top of readme
-todo: checked sub and addition to ensure pixel u32s are not overflowing maybe?

 # plotrs

 A CLI app for plotting csv data sets onto a graph.
 It works by reading a graph definition from a `.ron` file, then extracts data from one or more csv files and produces a `.png` image.